 A private athletic club, One To One Fitness Center, is also located on the CWRU campus on Adelbert Road.

-Living in Cleveland is better than ever, particularly if you’re a foodie.
+Living in Northeast Ohio is better than ever, particularly if you’re a foodie.
 Cleveland is home to several top chef restaurants as well as numerous ethnic and independent establishments.
-A full menu of nightlife activities, major league sporting, and cultural events, and recreational activities throughout the area enriches the lives of our students.
+A full menu of nightlife activities, major league sporting and cultural events, and recreational activities throughout the area enriches the lives of our students.

 Maintaining a school/life balance is crucial, and students have myriad opportunities to participate in community, social and school-related activities, including: